 - Being an educational resource, particularly for the region's elementary and secondary schools.

 - Collaborating with partners from outside the university including other institutions focusing on the Ozarks such as folk-life centers, museums, historical and cultural societies and other universities and colleges.

-- Making related collections at the university (i.e., Lederer Collection of African-American Heritage in the Ozarks, Ozarks Labor Union Archives, the Max Hunter Folk Song Collection) more visible and accessible.
+- Making related collections at the university (i.e., Lederer Collection of African-American Heritage in the Ozarks, Ozarks Labor Union Archives, Max Hunter Folk Song collection, McCann Ozarks Folk Music collection) more visible and accessible.

 A comprehensive view of the Ozarks is enhanced through a multi-disciplinary, university-wide effort.
 Nearly all academic departments and colleges have some role to play in improving our understanding of the Ozarks, ranging from the natural and built environments, to performance and visual arts, to history, folklore, economics, politics, and religion.
 The Institute enables the university to focus its programs relating to the Ozarks, serve as a clearinghouse for knowledge of and about the Ozarks, and promote scholarly activities that increase our understanding of the Ozarks.